An Iterative Multi-Knowledge Transfer Network for Aspect-Based Sentiment Analysis: Model

-We design the routing layer to take full advantages of the inter-task correlations among the three aspect-level subtasks.
-Particularly, the routing layer consists of three ``Routing Blocks'' (in Figure~\ref{fig:Architecture}).
+As shown in \autoref{fig:Architecture}, we design an aspect-level knowledge transfer layer, consisting of three Routing Blocks, to take full advantage of the inter-task knowledge among the three aspect-level subtasks.

-\paragraph{Routing Block.} The routing block serves for transferring knowledge among the aspect-level subtasks as shown in the ``Routing Layer'' part of Figure~\ref{fig:Architecture}.
-Taking the ``Routing Block \#ASC'' for example, its internal structure is shown in Figure~\ref{fig:routing}, in which the knowledge from ATE and OTE is transferred to ASC for enhancing the ASC performance via the routing algorithm of dynamic-length.
-In original routing process~\cite{sabour2017dynamic}, the output are fixed number of capsules (e.g., number of categories).
-However, in our problem, the output are dynamic number of capsules (sentence length), and it is necessary to discern this in practical application.
-To this end, we propose a new routing algorithm by introducing $sin$ and $cos$ positional encoding~\cite{attention17} to obtain a shared yet position-aware weight matrix $\mathbf{W}$.
-The positional encoding functions used are as follows:
+\paragraph{Routing Block.} The routing block serves for transferring knowledge among the aspect-level subtasks as shown in the ``\emph{Routing Block}'' part of \autoref{fig:Architecture}.
+Taking the ``\emph{Routing Block \#SC}'' for example, its internal structure is shown in \autoref{fig:routing}, in which the knowledge from AE and OE is transferred to SC for enhancing its performance via our routing algorithm.
+We use the same algorithm to transfer knowledge from OE and SC to AE through the ``\emph{Routing Block \#AE}'', from AE and SC to OE through the ``\emph{Routing Block \#OE}''.
+In the conventional routing algorithm~\cite{sabour2017dynamic}, the high-level capsules are in a predefined fixed number, \emph{e.g.}, the total number of categories.
+While in our task, the high-level capsules are in dynamic numbers, where the number is determined by the sentence length.
+To this end, we propose a new routing algorithm, which is elaborated in detail below.

-where $pos$ is the position, $p$ is the positional index of the dimension and $d_{model}$ is the input dimension.

-Subsequently, taking ``transferring knowledge from OTE to ASC'' for example, the pseudocode is shown as Algorithm~\ref{algo}, which determines the agreement value ${c}_{j|i}$.
-Specifically, the input ${\mathbf{H}^{ote}}$, $\mathbf{A}$ and $iter$ of Algorithm~\ref{algo} are the representation of OTE, adjacency matrix (generated by dependency tree) and iteration number, respectively (line 1).
-The $b_{j|i}$ is the probability indicating that the $i$-th token representation in OTE agrees to be routed to the $j$-th token representation in ASC, which is initialized with zero (line 2).
-The $\hat{\mathbf{u}}_{j|i}$ denotes the resulting knowledge vector generated by multiplying the representation $\mathbf{H}^{ote}_i$ by a weight matrix $\mathbf{W}_{ij}$ (line 3).
+We show the whole routing process in Algorithm~\autoref{algo} by taking ``transferring knowledge from OE to SC'' as example.
+Specifically, the inputs of Algorithm~\ref{algo} are the representation of OE (${\mathbf{h}^{oe}_i} \in \mathbb{R}^{d_h}$) and iteration number ($iter$) (line 1).
+The $b_{j|i}$ is the probability indicating that the representation of the $i$-th token in OE agrees to be routed to the representation of the $j$-th token in SC, which is initialized with zero (line 2).
+The $\mathbf{W}^p \in \mathbb{R}^{n \times d_h \times d_o}$ is position-aware transformation matrix, which is realized via adding positional encoding~\cite{attention17}, \emph{i.e.}, using $\mathrm{AddPos(\cdot)}$ function to obtain the shared transformation matrix $\mathbf{W}$ (line 3), where $\mathbf{W} \in \mathbb{R}^{d_h \times d_o}$. $PE_{(*)}$ is defined as: where $pos$ is token position in sentence, $p$ is the positional index of the dimension and $d_{model}$ is the input dimension.
+By doing so, the Algorithm can output capsules in dynamic numbers determined by the sentence length.
+The $\hat{\mathbf{u}}_{j|i}$ denotes the resulting opinion knowledge vector generated by multiplying the representation $\mathbf{h}^{oe}_i$ with the specially-designed transformation matrix $\mathbf{W}^p$ (line 4).